NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

 Returns a list of packages available online in the current package source in the page size of 20.

-    PM> Get-Package -ListAvailable -PageSize 20
+    PM> Get-Package -ListAvailable -PageSize 20 (for NuGet 3.0 Beta client or higher)

-Returns a list of packages available online using "Ninject" as a search term.
+Returns a list of packages available online with page size of 20 packages.

     PS> Get-Package -Updates